moorepants/dissertation/control.rst

 I designed a software suite in Matlab to implement the automated gain selected for various bicycles, riders, and speeds.
-The software was constructed around a simulink model of the model describe above and offers this functionality:
+The software was constructed around a simulink version of the model described above and offers this functionality:

 #.
 It generates the state space form of the linear Whipple model for any
    parameter sets and speeds.
 The outputs include all eight of the configuration